zgavin1/GoodMOOCs/README.md

 With Rails and BCrypt, I encrypt and store user's information, and their current logged in status.

 #### Omni-Authentication
-Users may log in with their facebook credentials, with help form the omniauth gem and facebook.
+Users may log in with their facebook credentials, with help from the omniauth gem and facebook.

 #### Search
 Implemented with the PgSearch and kaminari gems, users can query the database for courses by title and users by name and see all matching results.